lurbano/rpi-led-strip/README.md

 sudo pip3 install rpi_ws281x
 ```

+# Attaching the LED strip [HARDWARE]
+Using a WS281x strip that has three contacts for input voltage (Vin), controller signal (D0), and ground (GND):
+* Vin connects to any 5V pin,
+* DO connects to GPIO 18 by default (set in server.py as variable: ledPin)
+* GND connects any ground pin

 ### [OPTIONAL] test program (test.py)
  If you'd like to test the setup you can create this python file and run it, however, there the test programs are in this repository which you can download individually, or use when you install this repository as described in a following section.